-On January 13, 2011, the Company entered into a binding letter of intent to acquire the Fox Harbour Property comprised of three licenses totaling forty eight (48) claims located east of St. Lewis, Labrador.
+On January 13, 2011, the Company entered into a binding letter of intent with the Quinlan's to acquire the Fox Harbour Property comprised of three licenses totaling forty eight (48) claims located east of St. Lewis, Labrador.
 The Fox Harbour Property is located adjacent and connecting to the Port Hope Simpson REE district.

 Preliminary prospecting and sampling were carried out over some parts of the district with easy access (mostly on the B and A option) before weather restricted activity in the late fall of 2009.
-A total of 59 grab samples was collected from seven REE showings and the surrounding area and analyzed for trace, rare earth and major elements.
-Results and highlights of these analyses are available in a recent News Release (April 14, 2010) and the recently completed NI 43-101 compliant report on the B and A Option.
+A total of 59 grab samples were collected from seven REE showings and the surrounding area and analyzed for trace, rare earth and major elements.
+Results and highlights of these analyses are available in a News Release (April 14, 2010) and a NI 43-101 compliant report on the B and A Option (June 30, 2010).

 The property was covered by a fixed-wing airborne radiometric and magnetic survey (see Dec.
-23, 2009 News Release) and the results have been interpreted for structural and lithological data and to determine REE targets.
-Each of the seven REE showings, sampled previously, are highlighted by the survey data and a further number of similar anomalies suggest that there are at least 80 REE anomalies in the district (see April 14, 2010 News Release).
+23, 2009 News Release) and the results were interpreted for structural and lithological data and to determine REE targets.
+Each of the seven REE showings, sampled previously, were highlighted by the survey data and a further number of similar anomalies suggested that there were at least 80 REE anomalies in the district (see April 14, 2010 News Release).

-Search has been working in the area with a team of 18, consisting of prospectors and geologists, on follow-up mapping, lithogeochemical sampling, channel sampling and prospecting of the higher priority targets during the 2010 field season.
-This work has led to the discovery of numerous mineral indications and a total of 8 showings including: HighREE Island, Fox Harbour Zone, HighREE Hills (four announced showings - Toots Cove, Pesky Hill, Southern Shore and Piperstock Hill), Rock Rolling Hill and Rattling Bog.
-The recently completed drill programs on HighREE Island, which consisted of 13 holes totaling 2,029m, and at the Foxtrot Showing (Fox Harbour Zone, which consisted of 23 holes totaling 3,876m, have resulted from these discoveries.
-Logging, sampling and assay work of the drill core from HighREE Island and Fox Harbour are continuing.

-Representative mineralogical and metallurgical samples (20kg) have been collected from HighREE Island and the Fox Harbour Zone and are currently being tested at the SGS Laboratory in Lakefield, Ontario.
+During the 2010 field season, Search was working in the area with a team of 18, consisting of prospectors and geologists, on follow-up mapping, lithogeochemical sampling, channel sampling and prospecting of the higher priority targets.
+This work has led to the discovery of numerous mineral indications and a total of eight REE prospects including: HighREE Island, Fox Harbour Zone, HighREE Hills (four announced showings - Toots Cove, Pesky Hill, Southern Shore and Piperstock Hill), Rock Rolling Hill and Rattling Bog.
+The drill programs on HighREE Island, which consisted of 13 holes totaling 2,029m, and at the Foxtrot Showing (Fox Harbour Zone), which consisted of 23 holes totaling 3,955m, have resulted from these discoveries.
+Drill core samples from HighREE Island and Fox Harbour were provided to the laboratory for assaying.
+Representative mineralogical and metallurgical samples (20kg) were collected from HighREE Island and the Fox Harbour Zone and have been tested at the SGS Laboratory in Lakefield, Ontario.